shaiktoufiqbasha06/Innomatics-Internship-projects/fastapi/final-project/README.md

 # 🎬 Movie Ticket Booking System — FastAPI

-A complete FastAPI backend project built as part of the Innomatics Research Labs internship.
+A complete FastAPI backend project is built as part of the Innomatics Research Labs internship.

 ## 🚀 How to Run